wmiller848/GoGP/README.md

 5. Return the program with the best fitness score
 6. Profit

+## Road Map ##

+Some items that would be great to have, in a rough order:

+* `{` and `}` encoding support
+* Better scoring mechanism
+* Some parallelism for running the generations
+* Network io support for generated programs so you can send them data via tcp
+* Sexual crossover
+* Support outputing programs in many different languages
+* Generating a lib file instead of a program
+* More then just math genes, maybe syscall genes for fuzzing :)

 ## Legal Foo and Licences ##

 This code is licenced under a general BSD Licences, basicaly use